 -In the Lost Brands chapter I present most brands that are not making PP SLRs anymore, giving an impression of the variety of cameras once used around the world.
 House brands and non producing brand names are not included.
-There are also some chinese brands that have made copies or close to copies of other brands that are not presented.
+There are also some Chinese brands that have made copies or close to copies of other brands, that are not presented.
 Seagull, Pearl River and Mingca are among these.
 Their status may change if I find independent models among them.
 (There is a Mingca camera presented, though, together with its twin, the Pentax K1000.)

 The lost brands are presented decade by decade, according to the year they produced their last PP SLR.
 All brands are also given a page of their own.
 The time zone given is for years of PP SLR production, from the first to the last.
 It is not the life span of the producer.
 The company usually is older and may have lived longer, but producing other cameras or other products.
-For instance, Minolta was founded in 1928 and is still operating as a company, but the production of penta prism slr cameras started in 1958 and ceased in 2006.
+For instance, Minolta was founded in 1928 and is still operating as a company, but the production of pentaprism slr cameras started in 1958 and ended in 2006.